Current Projects

 Habitat & Population Connectivity

-CEG is using environmental mapping, animal behavior analyses, and simulation modeling to assess Greater sage-grouse (Centrocercus urophasianus) movements and connectivity between Montana, Alberta, and Saskatchewan.
+CEG used environmental mapping, animal behavior analyses, and simulation modeling to assess Greater sage-grouse (Centrocercus urophasianus) movements and habitat connectivity between Montana, Alberta, and Saskatchewan.

-We are analyzing location information for Greater sage-grouse to quantify which landscape features are facilitating or impeding grouse movement.
-CEG and partners are mapping historical sagebrush ecosystem vegetation to characterize system stability.
-We are using sage-grouse location information and step-selection analyses to evaluate movement behaviors and movement constraints.
-Additionally, CEG is assessing the structural connectivity of sagebrush-associated vegetation, and creating a timeseries of maps to identify where vegetation connections have been lost among populations, and where there are opportunities to restore connected natural areas.
+We analyzed location and movement information for Greater sage-grouse to quantify which landscape features facilitate or impede grouse movements.
+We also mapped historical, contemporary, and future potential habitat connectivity.
+We assessed connectivity stability by assessing the structural connectivity of sagebrush-associated vegetation, and creating a timeseries of maps to identify where vegetation connections have been lost among populations, and where there are opportunities to restore connected natural areas.